 - ui32Flags Flags configuring the polarity and active edges of the various signals in the raster interface.
 This field is comprised of a logical OR of the labels with prefix "RASTER_TIMING". - ui16PanelWidth The number of pixels contained within each line on the LCD display.
 Valid values are multiple of 16 less than or equal to 2048. - ui16PanelHeight The number of lines on the LCD display.
-Valid values are from 1 to 2048. - ui16HFrontPorch A value from 1 to 1024 that specifies the number of pixel clock periods to add to the beginning of a line transmission before the first set of pixels is output to the display. - ui16HBackPorch A value from 1 to 1024 that specifies the number of pixel clock periods to add to the end of a line transmission before line clock is asserted. - ui16HSyncWidth A value from 1 to 1024 that specifies the number of pixel clock periods to pulse the line clock at the end of each line. - ui8VFrontPorch A value from 0 to 255 that specifies the number of line clock periods to add to the beginning of a frame before the first set of pixels is output to the display. - ui8VBackPorch A value from 0 to 255 that specifies the number of line clock periods to add to the end of each frame. - ui8VSyncWidth In active mode, a value from 1 to 64 that specifies the number of line clock periods to set the lcd_fp pin active at the end of each frame after the vertical front porch period elapses.
-The number of The frame clock is used as the VSYNC signal in active mode.

-In passive mode, a value from 1 to 64 that specifies the number of extra line clock periods to insert after the vertical front porch period has elapsed.
-Note that the width of lcd_fp is not affected by this value in passive mode.

-ui8ACBiasLineCount A value from 0 to 255 that specifies the number of line clocks to count before transitioning the AC Bias pin.
+Valid values are from 1 to 2048. - ui16HFrontPorch A value from 1 to 1024 that specifies the number of pixel clock periods to add to the end of each line after active video has ended. - ui16HBackPorch A value from 1 to 1024 that specifies the number of pixel clock periods to add to the beginning of a line before active video is asserted. - ui16HSyncWidth A value from 1 to 1024 that specifies the number of pixel clock periods to pulse the line clock at the end of each line. - ui8VFrontPorch A value from 0 to 255 that specifies the number of line clock periods to add to the end of each frame after the last active line. - ui8VBackPorch A value from 0 to 255 that specifies the number of line clock periods to add to the beginning of a frame before the first active line is output to the display. - ui8VSyncWidth In active mode, a value from 1 to 64 that specifies the number of line clock periods to set the lcd_fp pin active at the end of each frame after the vertical front porch period elapses.
+The number of The frame clock is used as the VSYNC signal in active mode. - In passive mode, a value from 1 to 64 that specifies the number of extra line clock periods to insert after the vertical front porch period has elapsed.
+Note that the width of lcd_fp is not affected by this value in passive mode. - ui8ACBiasLineCount A value from 0 to 255 that specifies the number of line clocks to count before transitioning the AC Bias pin.
 This pin is used to periodically invert the polarity of the power supply to prevent DC charge build-up within the display.